CPHCloud/envWP/README.md

 envWP
 =====

-A multi-envinonment development environment for Wordpress.
+Multi-environment development for Wordpress.
 Heavily inspired by Wordpress Skeleton by @markjaquith.

 #### Introduction
 Although in many aspects a great CMS, Wordpress is a very messy app framework.
 There is no great way to handle multiple environements and the system is not context-aware.